Sergio1308/application-manager-telegram-bot/README.md

     * keyboard package, where are the classes responsible for creating inline and reply keyboard markup
     * states.py that stores the states of finite machine
   * config.py, bot configuration
+* .env.example - environment variables example
+* env_loading.py is used to load environment variables
+* main.py starts the bot
+* requirements.txt contains all dependencies needed to run the program.
 ```
 .
 ├───bot